data61/PSL/SeLFiE/Example/hybrid_logic.md

 - [ ] `lemma block_sat:` in Line 416 (Deep-Dive needed.)
    - similar to `lemma soundness'` in Line 306
+      - No...
+I think the situation is different here.
+      - `lemma block_sat` is mostly about `∀p on block.
+M, g, w ⊨ p`
+      - where `⊨` is defined recursively on the 4th parameter.
    - Why not `induct p`?
    - because it does not even return a sub-goal at all
    - and because `p` is a bound variable.